Skip to main content

 Important Notes

-- *If using a free account, you can and should opt out of all data sharing — go to your account settings and find the option related to data usage, product improvement, training, etc. (i.e. “Data Controls” in ChatGPT or “Product Improvement and Training” in Grammarly), then turn it off!
+• *If using a free account, you can and should opt out of all data sharing.
+Go to account settings and find the option related to data usage, product improvement, training, etc. (i.e. “Data Controls” in ChatGPT or “Product Improvement and Training” in Grammarly) — then turn it off!

-- If you wish to use free or currently unapproved versions, submit an IT Purchase Compliance Review Request (even if you’re not going to “purchase” a tool).
+• If you wish to use free or currently unapproved versions, submit an IT Purchase Compliance Review Request (even if it’s not a “purchase”).

 University AI Resources